shreyas-nikam/692617fca03c15c77f58982b/README.md

     *   Offers a detailed breakdown of the Critic's reward function for the last step.
     *   Maintains a comprehensive trade log of all transactions executed by the Executor.
     *   Showcases the internal workings of the agents by displaying the Planner's generated plan, Executor's actions, and Critic's feedback for each step.
-    *   Reiterates conceptual diagrams of P-E-C and ReAct chains.
+    *   Shows LLM-powered analysis including strengths, concerns, recommendations, and objective alignment scores.

 4.  **Risk Analysis**:
     *   Delves into common emergent risks in agentic AI systems: